Hazematman/fryzekconcepts/notes/2022_igalia_graphics_team.md

 ### [The status of Turnip driver development](https://archive.fosdem.org/2022/schedule/event/turnip/) (Hyunjun Ko)

 Hyunjun presented the current state of the Turnip driver, also talking about the difficulties of developing a driver for a platform without hardware documentation.
-He talks about how Turnip developers reverse engineer the behaviour of the hardware and then implement that in an open-source driver.
-He also made a companion [blog post](https://blogs.igalia.com/zzoon/graphics/mesa/2022/02/21/complement-story/) to checkout a long with his presentation.
+He talks about how Turnip developers reverse engineer the behaviour of the hardware, and then implement that in an open-source driver.
+He also made a companion [blog post](https://blogs.igalia.com/zzoon/graphics/mesa/2022/02/21/complement-story/) to checkout along with his presentation.

 ### [v3dv: Status Update for Open Source Vulkan Driver for Raspberry Pi 4](https://archive.fosdem.org/2022/schedule/event/v3dv/) (Alejandro Piñeiro)